-The University of South Wales’s LLM course offers you a flexible approach to postgraduate study, where you can tailor your Masters programme to suit your specific needs and career aspirations.
-You can explore a broad range of legal subjects, including commercial law, international trade law, competition law, employment law and intellectual property law.
+The LLM Laws course offers a flexible approach to postgraduate study, where you can tailor the programme to suit your specific needs and career aspirations.

-The LLM (Master of Laws) is suitable for individuals already working in the legal sector, as well as those looking to increase their knowledge in this area.
-Outside of term time you will have the opportunity to volunteer in the University’s Legal and Financial Advice Clinic.
+The LLM Laws is suitable for individuals already working in the legal sector, as well as those looking to increase their knowledge in this area.
+Outside of term time you will have the opportunity to volunteer in the University’s Legal Advice Clinic.
 There you will have the chance to put the knowledge and skills you have gained on the course into practice.
 The Clinic will allow you to engage directly with the legal profession, and work with a number of reputable law firms.

-The LLM is taught through lectures, workshops, tutorials and self-directed learning.
+The LLM Laws is taught through a combination of lectures, workshops, tutorials and self-directed learning.

-During the LLM dissertation stage, you will complete a 20,000-word dissertation under the guidance of an academic supervisor.
+There are no examinations on this degree; all taught modules are assessed by course work.
+During the dissertation stage, which runs from late May until the end of September, you will complete an 18,000-word dissertation under the guidance of an academic supervisor.

 A minimum 2:2 Honours degree in any discipline, or a relevant professional qualification such as the Institute of Legal Executives and others that include some element of law.